 An additional charge is assessed to cover the cost of materials and examination fees for students writing the Provincial Pesticide Applicator's or Dispenser's examination.

 Those students intending to complete a two-year diploma in the minimum time (two years) should start in September.
 Students may start courses in January; however, because of sequencing requirements, students starting in January may have to pick up some of the courses as a part-time student during an extra two semesters.
 Students should consult with the Agriculture department for more details.
-The program is based at the Chilliwack campus.
+Students not enrolled in the regular full-time sequence are especially urged to consult with the Agriculture department before registering each semester.

 |AGRI 163||Pest Biology and Identification||3|